Capt. Noah Phelps Scouts Fort Ticonderoga (9 MAY 1775)

 |0

 This work, Capt.
-Noah Phelps Scouts Fort Ticonderoga (9 MAY 1775), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Noah Phelps Scouts Fort Ticonderoga (9 MAY 1775), by Lori Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.